 7. After the deployment, we can continuously monitor the performance of the model with alerts and warnings with a dashboard.
 I have added sample output collected from the H2O MLOps documentation.

 Rather than using different platforms when working on machine learning projects, it is better to have a single platform that helps convert the idea and data into a usable end product.
-If you are a beginner, TRY this.
+If you are a beginner, see a free demo today.
 Surely you will absorb more knowledge with hands-on experience.